kachunchau/kachunchau/content/portfolio/sealskinz.md

 * More emphasis to their category pages
 * More content on product pages so customers can get immersed in the products

 Sealskinz are a preimium brand and they wanted their new design to reflect the quality of their products.
-This was done by using ample white space and a dark colour palette to reflect luxury.
+This was done by using ample white space to support their imagery and a dark colour palette to show luxury.

 {{< img src="/images/Sealskinz-04.jpg" title="Sticky filters on the listing page" >}}